8BitRain/EcoWorld/Assets/SteamVR/readme.txt

 The SteamVR runtime must be installed.
 This can be found in Steam under Tools.

 The plugin currently only supports Windows / DX11.

+Changes for v1.0.6:

+* Updated to SteamVR runtime v1446847085.

+* Added SteamVR_LevelLoad script to help smooth level transitions.

+* Added 'Take Snapshot' button to SteamVR_Skybox to automate creation of cubemap assets.

+* SteamVR_RenderModel now optionally creates subcomponents for buttons, etc. and optionally updates them dynamically to reflect pulling trigger, etc.

+* Added SteamVR_TestIK scene to Extras.

+* Added SteamVR.enabled which can be set to false to keep SteamVR.instance from initializing SteamVR.

 Changes for v1.0.5: